Aquasys/django-sphinx-autodoc/README.rst

 It will scrape all your .py files in each application listed by INSTALLED_APP, then add automodules in your DS_ROOT/modules.rst.

+You will then see your applications grouped in 2 different categories:

+- **internal application** is an application located in your project directory
+- **external application** is an app which is somewhere in your pythonpath (preferably in your virtualenv)

 Good Practices
 --------------